Zeleo/openshift-neo4j-cart/README.md

 * HA mode but single instance (core) implementation.
 * Can run embedded in non-scaling mode and as a service (separate gear) in scaling mode.
-* This implementation does not scale and has a Min-Max == 1.
+* This implementation does not itself scale beyond a single core and has a Min-Max == 1.
 * I'm not sufficiently fly with Openshift to create a clustered scalable gear.